DebonairSM/eu-to-na-fila/mockups/README.md

 - Touch-friendly button sizes for tablets
 - High contrast for readability

+## Archived Files

+The following files have been archived in the `archive/` folder for future implementation:
+- **analytics.html** - Analytics Dashboard (performance metrics, graphs, productivity stats)
+- **manage-barbers.html** - Manage Barbers page (add/edit/remove barbers, manage accounts)

+These features are planned for later phases of development.

 ## Usage

 Open any HTML file directly in a browser to view the mockup.
 Each file is self-contained with inline CSS and JavaScript for interactivity.

 ### Testing Mockups

+1. **index.html**: Home page with three options:
+   - "Entrar na Fila" - Customer registration
+   - "Entrar (Staff)" - Staff login
+   - "Gerenciar Fila" - Direct access to queue manager (bypass login)
-1. **queue-join.html**: Try entering names with profanity to test the filter
+2. **queue-join.html**: Try entering names with profanity to test the filter
-2. **customer-status.html**: Watch the position/time updates, click "I Have Arrived"
+3. **customer-status.html**: Watch the position/time updates (updates every 30s, only when data changes)
-3. **barber-queue-manager.html**:
+4. **barber-queue-manager.html**:
-   - Management mode: Start/complete services, remove customers
+   - Management mode: Select barber, start/complete services, remove customers
    - Click TV icon to enter kiosk mode (fullscreen)
+   - In kiosk mode: Select barber at bottom, click customers to claim them
    - Watch queue rotate with ads (15s queue, 10s ads)
    - Press ESC to exit kiosk mode
-4. **owner-dashboard.html**: See owner landing page with three options
+5. **owner-dashboard.html**: See owner landing page (only shows "Gerenciar Fila" option)
-5. **manage-barbers.html**: Add/edit/remove barbers, see stats update
-6. **login-modal.html**: Test with admin/admin123, try both Barber and Owner roles
+6. **login-modal.html**: Test with admin/admin123 (Owner) or barber/barber123 (Barber)

 ## Implementation Notes

 These mockups serve as visual references for implementing the actual React components.
 Key behaviors to replicate:

-- HTTP polling every 3 seconds for queue updates
+- HTTP polling every 30 seconds for customer status and kiosk mode (with smart diffing)
 - Smooth animations for state changes
 - Material Design interaction patterns
 - Responsive layouts for mobile and tablet
 - Error handling and loading states
 - Real-time position calculations
+- Visual updates only when data actually changes (prevents unnecessary re-renders)